Listen to the Podcast

 And as you continue to get closer, you could say that the percentage chance continues to increase, within the year, you could have or touch that price level, so as we get into 1500 within the next 12 months, what is his chance of it coming there?
 Let’s just through a number out there, this is hypothetical, but let’s say 7% or 10% chance that it’ll hit that 1500 level.

-As you continue to raise that bar up, the chance continues to increase, because there’s more things in your favor, the percentage of chance, statistically probability is more favorable to hit a number, it’s more likely to happen.
+As you continue to raise that bar, the chance continues to increase, because there are more things in your favor, the percentage of chance, statistically probability is more favorable to hit a number, it’s more likely to happen.

-Let’s just say again, we take a weekly chart frame out and we say, what is the chance is, and let’s just say I’m trading this recently.
+Let’s say again, we take a weekly chart frame out, and we say, what is the chance is, and let’s say I’m trading this recently.
 If we take a Daily or a weekly, it’s up to you.
-We’ll say, what is the hence of apple hitting 60?
+We’ll say, what is the chance of an apple hitting 60?
 Do you think it’ll happen in the next week?

-Many people might say no, some of you may say yes, there’s a fairly good chance, because economy, the way it’s looking, it may look weak, but you can probably say that it’s not a high 95% chance that it’s going to hit 60 within the next week.
+Many people might say no, some of you may say yes, there’s a fairly good chance, because the economy, the way it’s looking, it may seem weak, but you can probably tell that it’s not a high 95% chance that it’s going to hit 60 within the next week.
 I’d be willing to bet on that, that there’s a 95% chance it’s not going to hit $60 in the next week.

 When it comes to politics, this same thing happens; you’re looking at the system of what is the chance or the likelihood of something working out.

-Looking at a website, and I had to do some digging for this, and I’ll share it with you, you of course need to do your own research, but this website seems to be more statistically oriented, I do think it is slightly democratic based, so if you look at it right here, and we click this banner, you can see it is democratically based, but going through it, and doing some due diligence, I did double check a few of these things, I’d say probably about 30% to 50% of the things I did double check, I didn’t double check everything after that, because the numbers seemed to be on part of where they’re getting them from.
+Looking at a website, and I had to do some digging for this, and I’ll share it with you, you, of course, need to do your research, but this website seems to be more statistically oriented, I do think it is slightly democratic based, so if you look at it right here, and we click this banner, you can see it is democratically based, but going through it, and doing some due diligence, I did double check a few of these things, I’d say probably about 30% to 50% of the stuff I did double check, I didn’t double check everything after that, because the numbers seemed to be on the part of where they’re getting them from.
 You’ll see some of things as we go through this fairly quickly here.

 Democrats vs. Republicans

-Basically as we go through it, and you look at the statistics, the probability statistics, and again, we’re only talking economically, again, this is strictly economics based, as far as democrats versus the republicans, 9 of the last 10 recessions have occurred under republican presidents.
-Democratic presidents create nearly twice as many jobs per year as republican presidents, and this is again based on statistics.
+As we go through it, and you look at the statistics, the probability statistics, and again, we’re only talking economically.
+Still, this is strictly economics based, as far as Democrats versus the Republicans, 9 of the last ten recessions have occurred under Republican presidents.
+Democratic presidents create nearly twice as many jobs per year as Republican presidents, and this is again based on statistics.

 Don’t believe everything you read

-I didn’t believe this data, because you can’t believe everything you read online, you need to do your own homework, but I’ll show you here where we get to and where you can back check some of this stuff.
+I didn’t think this data, because you can’t believe everything you read online, you need to do your homework, but I’ll show you here where we get to and where you can backcheck some of this stuff.

-If you’re choosing a candidate based on job creation, or you don’t have a job right now, and you’re looking at republican president, the numbers, the probabilities are actually not in your favor.
+If you’re choosing a candidate based on job creation, or you don’t have a job right now, and you’re looking at a Republican president, the numbers, the probabilities are not in your favor.

-Same thing goes with the GDP growth, 44% higher under democrats, business investment growth, again 165% higher under democratic presidents, and unemployment has been 18% higher under republicans.
-So more people are out of work under the republican presidents.
+The same thing goes with the GDP growth, 44% higher under Democrats, business investment growth, again 165% higher under Democratic presidents, and unemployment has been 18% higher under Republicans.
+So more people are out of work under the Republican presidents.
 Statistically again, these are all statistics.

-Where you can do your own due diligence?
-And I had to do this because I looked at this and I said, this could be biased, because it’s 21st century democrats website.
+Where can you do your due diligence?
+And I had to do this because I looked at this and I said, this could be biased because it’s 21st-century democrats website.
 So I had to do some research.
-They mention some of the sources, and if you go to the sources, which is the national bureau of economic research and you do your own due diligence and homework, here is the recession facts.
-“Contractions (recessions) start at the peak of a business cycle and end at the trough”.
+They mention some of the sources, and if you go to the sources, which is the national bureau of economic analysis and you do your due diligence and homework, here is the recession facts.
+“Contractions (recessions) start at the peak of a business cycle and end at the trough.”

 Growth in stock market returns

-You can do your own due diligence and research based on the statistics, again, if you go through this and you look through this, you can also get to this little stock market level, the stock market under democratic presidents has grown 200% faster under democratic than republic presidents, average yearly growth in the stock market returns under democratic presidents is 1.92 average yearly growth in the stock market returns under republican presidents is 0.64.
+You can do your due diligence and research based on the statistics, again, if you go through this and you look through this, you can also get to this little stock market level, the stock market under Democratic presidents has grown 200% faster under democratic than republic presidents, average yearly growth in the stock market returns under Democratic presidents is 1.92 annual average increase in the stock market returns under Republican presidents is 0.64.

 If you take a look at this, again, here’s another source, the new york times, we had to double check this, so I went ahead and I looked at some of these and after about 15 of them, I said, yeah they are on part, so I didn’t double check every single one of them, but the stats were on part, new york times you would say is a credible source, and this is an older article, from 2012, so it makes sense that they would’ve fixed it by now if it was incorrect.

-You can see here the growth in the stock market return based on the different presidents and how they did, so after you do the calculations, there’s your numbers, and again, if you need to do some more due diligence, take a look at the statistical abstract of the united states, there’s the reports, and that can be found right here, united state census bureau, so if you look at the statistical abstract of the united states, go through the documents, you can also do your own homework.
+You can see here the growth in the stock market return based on the different presidents and how they did, so after you do the calculations, there are your numbers, and again, if you need to do some more due diligence, take a look at the statistical abstract of the united states, there are the reports, and that can be found right here, United States census bureau, so if you look at the statistical abstract of the united states, go through the documents, you can also do your homework.

 Democrat presidents do better economically speaking

-That is if you look through the numbers, go through it, then by all means do your own homework and do your own due diligence, but this was compiled.
+That is if you look through the numbers, go through it, then, by all means, do your homework and do your due diligence, but this was compiled.
 It seemed to be the most number based driven website.

-Again, you can do your own homework, go through the different presidents and just go through the historic prices while those presidents where in office.
-So you could go ahead and break these things apart, breaking the S&P saying, during bill Clinton’s time frame, I think it’s around 1991 to about 2000 you can see the growth; you can see the acceleration of that growth within the market.
+Again, you can do your homework, go through the different presidents and go through the historical prices while those presidents were in office.
+So you could go ahead and break these things apart, breaking the S&P saying, during Bill Clinton’s time frame, I think it’s around 1991 to about 2000 you can see the growth; you can see the acceleration of that growth within the market.

 Trump and Clinton’s economic plans

-I took a moment to really look at this and kind of think about it for a minute, and really wonder, well why is that?
-I mean, shouldn’t republicans also do a good job with the economy?
+I took a moment to look at this and kind of think about it for a minute, and wonder, well why is that?
+I mean, shouldn’t Republicans also do an excellent job with the economy?
 What are the main differences?
 And just comparing the recent two candidates that we currently have, here’s what I’ll do and give you a quick little break down of their economic plan.

 Strictly based on the economics, we’re only covering economics, whether you think one person is corrupt or another, it doesn’t matter; I’m strictly talking about economics.

-That’s kind of a base idea, it’s not perfect, it’s just a general idea or concept in terms of the plan, on the republican side, that’s the way they focus on things.
+That’s a base idea, and it’s not perfect, it’s just a general idea or concept regarding the plan, on the Republican side, that’s the way they focus on things.

-On the democrat side, in general, with Clinton’s plan here, again, baseline, everything is just simplified, we’re looking at building a skillset, and then this filters up to getting good schooling, which later eventually gets you the job, and then that gets you to a bigger business or growth for a company, you can create your own company and so on, or get into the senior management.
+On the Democrat side, in general, with Clinton’s plan here, again, baseline, everything is just simplified, we’re looking at building a skillset, and then this filters up to getting good schooling, which later eventually gets you the job, and then that gets you to a more significant business or growth for a company, you can create your own company and so on, or get into the senior management.

 The quick vs. the slow approach

 This approach is more of a slow approach, but it helps in the long run.
-So it’s more of a long term view.
-For example, if it takes you 10+ years to get a skill or 5 years, maybe you go 5 years to school, so it’s a longer term plan in general, for some people maybe it’s a 3-5 year deal here and then it trickles up in that way.
+So it’s more of a long-term view.
+For example, if it takes you 10+ years to get a skill or 5 years, maybe you go five years to school, so it’s a longer-term plan in general, for some people it's perhaps a 3-5 year deal here, and then it trickles up in that way.

-If you’re really frustrated with your job, with no having a job, this is a quicker approach, because now the senior executive, senior management are going to be able to hire more people, allowing more people to come into the businesses.
+If you’re frustrated with your job, with no having a job, this is a quicker approach, because now the senior executive, senior management is going to be able to hire more people, allowing more people to come into the businesses.

-The issues come along the lines with this big business approach, there’s a few other issues, and that is simply due to slippage cost, as you go through one level, second level, third level, it’s actually really far away from you.
+The issues come along the lines with this big business approach, there are a few other issues, and that is simply due to slippage cost, as you go through one level, second level, third level, it’s far away from you.

-You might be wondering, what is slippage cost?
+You might be wondering, what does slippage cost?
 Slippage cost usually is a finance term, but in general, I’ll give you a little idea.

-Let’s say I’m on eBay, I’m looking to buy a camera for let’s say $1000, and I bought that camera, and now I want to change it out for another camera, but I can only get about $950 for it now, because there’s shipping costs, transaction costs with PayPal, listing costs, so I can only get $950.
+Let’s say I’m on eBay, I’m looking to buy a camera for let’s say $1000, and I bought that camera, and now I want to change it out for another camera, but I can only get about $950 for it now, because there are shipping costs, transaction costs with PayPal, listing costs, so I can just get $950.

-If you do this a handful of times, eventually you’re down at a $500 or $1000 loss, and you pretty much could’ve wasted your whole entire amount that you spent on the camera.
-So you could be left with no camera and you lost a $1000, due to the slippage cost that you’re losing between fees, and your own time and energy.
+If you do this a handful of times, eventually you’re down at a $500 or $1000 loss, and you pretty much could’ve wasted the whole amount that you spent on the camera.
+So you could be left with no camera, and you lost a $1000, due to the slippage cost that you’re missing between fees, and your own time and energy.

-But unfortunately for the longer term, as those things add up, as hiring more and more people becomes more expensive, you get back to cutting the jobs to cut expenses, because the senior management wants to keep more of that money, it’s just natural, they always look at themselves first, right?
-So when you’re looking at somebody in a senior executive management position, they always look at, first themselves, then maybe they’re looking at their job, and then the third and final thing, could be maybe you, if you’re part of their customer.
+But unfortunately for the longer term, as those things add up, as hiring more and more people becomes more expensive, you get back to cutting the jobs to reduce expenses because the senior management wants to keep more of that money, it’s just natural, they always look at themselves first, right?
+So when you’re looking at somebody in a senior executive management position, they still look at, first themselves, then maybe they’re looking at their job, and then the third and final thing could be perhaps you if you’re part of their customer.
 But again, number one is always going to be them.

 People want fast results

-So if you build the skillset and you have the foundation, you’ll be better off in the long run, but unfortunately the time and effort to get these skillset is a lot more work.
+So if you build the skillset and you have the foundation, you’ll be better off in the long run, but unfortunately, the time and effort to get this skillset is a lot more work.

 Which one is better?
-Well it depends on your outlook ad how do you really invest?
-Again, it depends on your outlook, and it really comes down to psychology.
+Well, it depends on your outlook and how do you invest?
+Again, it depends on your outlook, and it comes down to psychology.
 So I start wondering why do people vote for a democrat or a republican?